Should you get a SiriusXM subscription? Is it even worth it?

 2. Potentially Complicated Installation

-If you have a factory car radio that supports SiriusXM, syncing it to your SiriusXM account is really easy.
+If you have a factory car radio that supports SiriusXM, syncing it to your SiriusXM account is easy.
 However, some people have a factory car radio that doesn’t support SiriusXM.
 If you fall into the latter category, adding SiriusXM to your radio can be complicated.
 The most common method to add SiriusXM is to buy a satellite radio receiver and dock.
 You’ll need to choose a power source and find a location for the antenna.
-Then you’ll have to run wires to the power source and antenna, and find a spot for the dock.
+Then you’ll have to run wires to the power source and antenna and find a spot for the dock.
 To connect the satellite receiver to the car stereo, you will need to use an FM modulator or run another wire to the aux input.
 Sounds quite daunting, doesn’t it?

 The good news is that there’s an easy way to add SiriusXM to your factory car radio.
 Just install an all-inclusive satellite radio adapter kit.
-VAIS Technology kits integrate with your factory stereo and allow you to retain all of your factory installed components while enjoying terrific satellite radio sound.
+VAIS Technology kits integrate with your factory stereo and allow you to retain all of your factory-installed components while enjoying terrific satellite radio sound.
 It’s a far easier and more effective way to add SiriusXM to your factory radio than any of the other options available on the market.

-The Pros of Having a SiriusXM Subscription
+The Pros Of Having A SiriusXM Subscription

 Don’t let the cons scare you away.
 There are plenty of pros that outweigh them, the main ones being: